 On May 21, 1981, during the opening round of the NCAA regional baseball playoffs, a game was played in New Haven, Connecticut at run-down Yale Field that pitted the heavily favored 31-2 Redmen of St. John’s University against the home team Yale Bulldogs, a club with twelve losses.
 Articles about this game have been written days, years, even decades later including Roger Angell’s “The Web of the Game” which appeared July 20, 1981, in The New Yorker.
 The game matched Yale’s two-time All-American pitcher Ron Darling against St. John’s unbeaten lefty, Frank Viola.
-Supposedly, among the two to three thousand fans in attendance were fifty major-league scouts.
+Supposedly, among the fifteen-hundred fans in attendance were fifty major-league scouts.
 A classic pitcher’s duel took place with neither team getting a man to third base through the first nine innings.
 The Eli’s couldn’t manage to score after stranding six runners in the first five innings against the crafty Viola while the Redmen didn’t even threaten as Darling was tossing a no-hitter.
 St. John’s number two pitcher and future major-league star John Franco summed up the game: It was like one of the big boxing matches like whoever was gonna land a big blow -- and we landed a big blow with an infield hit.

 The ice was finally broken in the twelfth inning when St. John’s speedy leadoff man, Steve Scafa, drubbed an infield single, stole second, stole third, and then stole home on a double-steal to win the game.
 Viola pitched 11 innings, gave up seven hits, two walks, and struck out seven.
 Darling took the tough loss while giving up just the one bloop single.
 He walked five and struck out 16.
 Just a few days later, Darling was selected in the first round of Major League Baseball’s Annual June Draft -- the ninth pick overall by the Texas Rangers.
 Frank Viola was picked thirty-seventh overall, early in the second round by the Minnesota Twins.
 Both went on to have stellar major-league careers with Viola named World Series MVP in 1987 and winning a Cy Young Award in 1988.
 Also, Yale outfielder Rich Diana went on to play football for the Miami Dolphins and shortstop Bob Brooke skated for pro hockey’s Minnesota North Stars.
 Future articles written about this game have been headlined: “The Greatest College Baseball Game of All-time” or “The Greatest Amateur Baseball Game Ever Played.”
 Not so fast, Quickdraw.
-Two articles published by the Appeal Democrat in Marysville, California during the spring of 1966 would prove otherwise.
+Two articles published by the Appeal-Democrat in Marysville, California during the spring of 1966 would prove otherwise.

 Late spring, 1966 -- Oroville, California.

-Stats and surrounding circumstances are what make these two Northern California American Legion games special.
+Stats and surrounding circumstances are what make these two American Legion games special.
 Oroville Post 95 was the three-time defending champion and their star pitcher had just led his Oroville Union High School Tigers to their third straight Sierra Foothill League title.
 His combined Legion and High School record was 48-3.
-One of those losses was a 5-3 setback to the Marysville High School Indians when the Oroville pitcher was a sophomore while another was to Sacramento’s powerful Bishop Armstrong High School (Christian Brothers High School) in a last inning relief appearance while pitching with a cast on his left wrist.
-A suicide bunt that landed in left field delivered the winning run.
+One of those losses was a 5-3 setback to the Marysville High School Indians when the Oroville pitcher was a sophomore while another was to Sacramento’s powerful Bishop Armstrong High School in a last-inning relief appearance while pitching with a cast on his left wrist.
+A suicide squeeze bunt that landed in left field delivered the winning run.
 The Oroville ace not only had the best fastball in Northern California but possessed one of the best heaters in all of baseball, including the major leagues.
 Hall of Famer and L.A.
 Angel baseball scout Joe "Flash" Gordon had scouted the Oroville star in a high school game and told minor-league manager Harry Dunlop: That kid could pitch in the majors right now.

 Of course, the Oroville pitcher was the great Gary Nolan, arguably and statistically the greatest pitcher ever to come out of Northern California.
 Nolan, who stood 6'1" and weighed 193 pounds, was a big, strong country boy that was ready for the majors well before collecting his high school diploma.
-The “Great One” threw gas, was a flame-thrower, was fastest in all the land, and ... threw strikes.
+The “Great One” threw gas, was fastest in all the land, and ... threw strikes.
 While still a teenager, Nolan would lead the National League in strikeouts per nine innings (8.18) and finish runners-up to Tom Seaver for NL Rookie of the Year honors.